Part 1 of 2: For first time visitors:

 It motivates individuals to do both good and evil.
 Historically, it has promoted:

-Religion motivates some to dedicate their lives to help the poor and needy. (e.g. Gandhi, Albert
+Religion motivates some individuals to dedicate their lives to help the poor and needy. (e.g. Gandhi, Albert

 Schweitzer, Mother Teresa.)
 It drives others to exterminate as many "heretics" as they